evolvedbinary/hsg-project-wiki/Setup-hsg3.md

 # Setting up a history.state.gov development system

-Setting up a history.state.gov development system requires installing oXygen XML Editor, GitHub Desktop, checking out GitHub repositories, setting up oXygen to access the files in the history.state.gov project, starting eXist-db, and populating the database.
+Setting up a history.state.gov development system requires installing oXygen XML Editor, GitHub Desktop, checking out GitHub repositories, setting up oXygen to access the files in the history.state.gov project, starting eXist, and populating the database.
 Then you will have a complete copy of the history.state.gov website running on your computer, and you can edit files and preview how the changes will look on your computer.
 Once you are ready to publish your work, commit and sync the changes into our version control system.

 ## Requirements

-- Mac OS X (Not strictly necessary; on Linux or other operating systems, you should be able to find alternative methods of installing dependencies; but we assume Mac OS X here.)
+- Mac OS X (up to date).
+The Mac operating system is not strictly necessary; on Linux or other operating systems, you should be able to find alternative methods of installing dependencies, but you're on your own.
+- eXist (3.0RC2+)
 - oXygen XML Editor (v17.1)
-- Credentials for your GitHub account
+- For publishing: credentials for your GitHub account and the hsg production servers

+## Installing eXist

+1. Download the eXist installer from http://hsg-static.s3.amazonaws.com/exist/eXist-db-3.0.RC2-HEAD-f111e4d.dmg.

+1. Open the downloaded file, and drag the `eXist` icon into the `Applications` folder.
+To remove the eXist-db disk image icon from your desktop, select the icon and select `File > Eject`.

+1. Open the `Applications` folder (in Finder, select `Go > Applications`).
+Drag eXist onto your Dock.

+1. Start eXist.
+The first time you run eXist the installer will lead you through a setup screen.
+Accept all of the default values, and select `Save` and `Yes`.
+The installer will close.

+1. Start eXist. eXist will show a splash screen and install some default apps.
+Once the splash screen disappears, you can start, stop, and quit eXist and access other eXist utilities via its menu bar entry (a blue "X"-shaped icon).

 ## Installing oXygen

 1. Go to https://www.oxygenxml.com/xml_editor/software_archive_editor.html and download the edition of oXygen 17.1 called, "OS X 10.8 and later."
 Direct link: http://archives.oxygenxml.com/Oxygen/Editor/InstData17.1/MacOSX/VM/oxygen.tar.gz.
 Open the downloaded file, and drag the oXygen folder to your `Applications` folder (in Finder, select `Go` > `Applications`).

+1. Drag the `oXygen XML Editor` icon onto your Dock.

-1. Start oXygen and paste in license key when prompted
+1. Start oXygen and paste in the license key provided to you during your training when prompted.

 ## Installing other dependencies